Random density matrices: Analytical results for mean root fidelity and mean square Bures distance: Introduction

 In a recent work~\cite{K2020}, one of the present authors considered the Hilbert-Schmidt distance $d_\mathrm{HS}(\rho_1,\rho_2)=\sqrt{\tr(\rho_1-\rho_2)^2}$ and derived exact analytical expressions for its mean square between a fixed density matrix and a random density matrix, and also between two random density matrices.
 These results serve as useful references for comparing Hilbert-Schmidt distance between quantum states and are of relevance in applications such as construction of entanglement witness operators~\cite{WPSW2020,PSW2020}, variational hybrid quantum-classical algorithms in machine learning~\cite{TBCL2019,LTOCC2019,KLPCSC2019,CPCC2019}, precision quantum-state tomography~\cite{ZE2011,STM2013,KKF2020}, etc. Unfortunately, as far as distinguishability criterion is concerned, Hilbert-Schmidt distance has its limitations since it is not a monotone~\cite{NC2000,BZ2017,W2017,O2000,WS2009}.
 In the present work, using random matrix theory (RMT) techniques we calculate exact analytical results for the mean-square Bures distance,

 where the averaging $\langle\cdot\rangle$ is with respect to the probability measure followed by the random density matrices involved.
 Similar to Ref.~\cite{K2020}, we consider the above quantity for a fixed density matrix and a random density matrix, and also for two random density matrices.
-For the former case, Laplace transform approach helps us to reformulate the problem in terms of semicorrelated Wishart random matrix.
-Whereas, for the latter, it allows us to establish the connection with the statistics of product of two Wishart-Laguerre random matrices.
+For the former case, the Laplace transform approach helps us to reformulate the problem in terms of semicorrelated Wishart random matrix.
+On the other hand, for the latter, it allows us to establish the connection with the statistics of the product of two Wishart-Laguerre random matrices.
 In the course of derivation, we also calculate the spectral density of the product of a fixed density matrix and a random density matrix, and also of two random density matrices.

 The rest of the paper is organized as follows.
 In Sec.~\ref{SecMSB} we derive exact results for the mean root fidelity and mean square Bures distance between the pairs of density matrices as described above.
 These results are corroborated using Monte Carlo simulations.
 In Sec.~\ref{SecKT} we compare our analytical results for mean square Bures distance with those computed from coupled kicked top systems.
 Section~\ref{SecSum} is devoted to summary and outlook.
 Details of some of the calculations appear in the Appendices.